Table of Contents

 How a bulb generates light impacts its expected life.
 Incandescent bulbs last the shortest amount of time.
 Their filament expands and contracts as it heats and cools every time electricity passes through it.
 This leads to metal fatigue until the filament breaks down and the bulb “burns out.”
 CFL light bulbs don’t have filaments, but their metallic electrodes “evaporate” over time (though longer than incandescents).
 This results in conductivity failure and creates the familiar blackened ends we recognize in burned out fluorescent tubes.
 LED light bulbs excite electrons to create light and have no filament or chemical wear and tear.
 Consequently, they last an incredibly long time.
 In fact, they never actually burn out, but simply decrease in luminosity.
 The estimated lifetime of LED bulbs is calculated to the time they emit 70% of their original brightness – almost always decades long.

 The thermodynamic temperature of light emitted by a bulb determines its appearance and is measured in Kelvins.
 It has nothing to do with the heat generated by the bulb.
 Contrary to what we might typically think of regarding color, the higher the temperature, the cooler the light appears.
 The visual scale for light bulbs runs from warm (candlelight is ~1,900k) to cool (car headlight is ~6,000k).
-Light color can affect the “mood” of a room or space in the absence of lamp shades or bulb covers.
+Light color can affect the “feel” of a room or space in the absence of lamp shades or bulb covers.
+Studies have shown that alertness, mood and cognitive performance are influenced by the color temperature and luminance of light [Li, Wang, Shen, Sun, Xie, Zhang, & Zheng 2017].
 So, you might want to be at least aware of the appearance when choosing a light bulb.

 Energy Used and Energy Efficiency